gindij/personal_website/_posts/2021-03-08-finding-eigvals.md

 <div>
 $$Av = \lambda v.$$
 </div>
-For the rest of the post, we will assume we're dealing with a symmetric matrix.
+For the rest of the post, we will assume we're dealing with a symmetric positive definite matrix.

 ## A helpful characterization
 Our first step will be to develop a helpful characterization of eigenvalues.
 To do